 Radio is still the top tool for information among Afghans.
-According to the media directory of Nai Supporting Open Media in Afghanistan, there are almost 200 operational radio stations across the country.
+According to the media directory of Nai Supporting Open Media in Afghanistan, there are 194 operational radio stations across the country.
 Community radios are based in rural areas and cover the people who live in a specific district or a small group of districts.
 Thus, these local radios broadcast in community languages and about local cultures.
 But there are radios that cover more than 20 provinces, out of a total of 34, through links and re-transmitting systems.
-For example Arman FM is listened to mainly in Persian/Dari-speaking areas, while Arakozia is the same for Pashoon-based areas.
+For example, Arman FM is listened to mainly in Persian/Dari-speaking areas, while Arakozia is the same for Pashoon-based areas.

 Radio is covering almost two-thirds of the population.
 People are tuned to radio especially in rural areas, but there are also urban audiences composed mainly of people tuned to the radio stations while driving their cars or they are passengers of taxis.
 The radio industry in Afghanistan is quite developed but still facing challenges.
-Afghanistan is a mountainous country, thus FM radio is used but it covers small areas.
+Afghanistan is a mountainous country; thus, FM radio is used but it covers small areas.
 AM and Shortwave are not so well known in Afghanistan, although the state-owned radio station is broadcasting in all 3 frequencies.
 Sustainability is still a challenge for radio stations, although there are few stations that are self-sustainable.
 Worth mentioning that self-sustainably is a big question now for radios due to Covid19.

 From a coverage perspective, radio covers almost all of Afghanistan, excluding some high mountainous areas or places that are very far from the control of the government.
 Thus, there are national, regional and local radios.
 Local radios could be defined as community radio in the country.